AP CS A AP CSP Summer Camp Tutoring Programs Blog Get in Touch

 • 📅

-10+ years total experience as a high school CS instructor
+10+ years of experience as a high school CS instructor in Seattle area schools

 • 💻

-Specialized in AP Computer Science A (Java) and AP CS Principles
+Specialized in AP CS Principles and AP Computer Science A (Java)

 • 📝